 - Add all ingredients in the order listed.

 - Blend in a high-speed blender, making sure all ingredients are smoothly emulsified.

 - Serve and enjoy while you get ready for work.

 MIDMORNING: Green Tea.

-Overuse of caffeine can have adverse affects on the entire system.
+Overuse of caffeine can have adverse effects on the entire system.
 In one study, researchers found significant connections between total weekly caffeine intake and mental disturbances like anxiety and depression.
 Dr. Pedre is not opposed to small doses of caffeine.
 He recommends green tea as a substitute for coffee because it has a lower dose of caffeine, as well as the anxiety lowering property, L-theanine.

-Dr. Pedre writes, “[L-theanin] has a close resemblance to the excitatory neurotransmitter glutamate, but by binding to glutamate receptors it blocks the effects of glutamate, instead having an inhibitory, relaxing effect on the central nervous system.
+Dr. Pedre writes, “[L-theanin] has a close resemblance to the excitatory neurotransmitter glutamate, but by binding to glutamate receptors it blocks the effects of glutamate, instead of having an inhibitory, relaxing effect on the central nervous system.
 And it promotes the production of GABA—an inhibitory, relaxing neurotransmitter.
 The great thing is it does all this without causing drowsiness while actually improving alertness and focus.”